 LOOKOUT CREEK GRAVEL BAR

-We are standing on a gravel bar in Lookout Creek which is draining a watershed of about 60 km2 (24 mi2) in the western Cascade Range.
-The adjacent forest is ca. 500 year old Douglas-fir trees with western hemlock, western redcedar, Pacific yew, broadleaf maple, and several other tree and large shrub species.
-Some of the large Douglas-fir trees died in the early 1990s following bark beetle attach which followed toppling of trees (notable on the slope above the south bank) by a wind storm.
+We are standing on a gravel bar in Lookout Creek, which is draining a watershed of about 60 km2 (24 mi2) in the western Cascade Range.
+The adjacent forest is ca. 500-year-old Douglas-fir trees with western hemlock, western redcedar, Pacific yew, broadleaf maple, and several other tree and large shrub species.
+Some of the large Douglas-fir trees died in the early 1990s following bark beetle attack, which followed toppling of trees (notable on the slope above the south bank) by a wind storm.
 The gravel bar itself is partially covered with a developing stand of young red alder and willow established after disturbance by a major flood in February 1996.
 A large, channel-spanning, Douglas-fir log fell across the creek after the 1996 flood.

 Upstream of this site the watershed has been about 25% clearcut and has a rather extensive road network, nearly all put in during the 1950s and 1960s.
 Some evidence of this is seen in the odd chunk of asphalt and piece of culvert in the channel and on the bars.